 Houzz published their 2018 kitchen remodeling trends results from surveying over 1700 U.S. homeowners about their recent or planned kitchen renovations.
 Knowing what is becoming popular and what is falling out of style is helpful to keep a kitchen looking current.
 Here are some of their findings.

 Engineered Quartz Countertops are now more popular than granite, which has been in a decline for three years.
-There has been such advancement in color production that one can easily mimic the look of marble or stone, and multicolored countertops are preferred.
-Engineered quartz is more durable and less porous than granite.
-You’ll love it so much you will want to keep your counters clear of clutter!
+A huge advancement has been made in color production which can easily mimic the look of marble or stone.
+For instance, engineered quartz is more durable and less porous than granite.
+Most people prefer multicolored countertops.
+You’ll love quartz so much you will want to keep your counters clear of clutter!

 Mix in style.
-U-shaped kitchens are being replaced by the more open, L-shaped layout with a kitchen island and breakfast bar.
+Open L-shaped layouts with a kitchen island and breakfast bar are replacing U-shaped kitchens.
 Traditional is out and transitional, contemporary and farmhouse styles are in.
 A common preference, 43% were getting white, 25% wood, includes shaker door style custom or semi-custom cabinets.
 Stainless steel appliances are most popular.

 Flooring.
 Hardwood or wood-like materials.
 Engineered wood and wood laminate are on the rise.

 Budget.
 Coastal cities spend the most, e.g. San Francisco spends an average of $70,000 for a major kitchen remodeling project.
 The national average is $42,000.
 85% of those surveyed said they would hire a professional to manage the project.
 52% would hire a general contractor.
 The majority splurged on countertops, “smart” appliances, and cabinets (42%, 39%, and 31% respectively), and sought to save on flooring, backsplashes, and lighting.